Donor Profile

 What are the sources of Sweden's ODA budget?

-Sida traditionally allocates the largest share of Sweden's ODA budget.
+Sida traditionally allocates the largest share, or about half, of Sweden's ODA budget.
 It administers and executes development policy implementation in cooperation with CSOs, embassies, and other government agencies.

 The agency also provides increasing amounts of public guarantees, including for climate, environment, and agriculture.
-In Sweden's 2023-2024 budget, Sida was set to manage 47.1% of the ODA budget.
-The MFA, which oversees development policy and financing and decides on core funding to multilateral organizations, managed a significant portion at 33.7%.
-Other agencies, including the Nordic Africa Institute, Folke Bernadotte Academy, and the Swedish National Audit Office, managed the remaining 19.2%.
+The MFA, which oversees development policy and financing and decides on core funding to multilateral organizations, managed a significant portion, about a third.
+Other agencies, including the Nordic Africa Institute, Folke Bernadotte Academy, and the Swedish National Audit Office, managed the remaining portion.
 This funding envelope covers asylum seeker costs (capped at 8% by the 2024 budget), EU contributions, and ODA evaluation.

 Sweden’s right-wing government’s 2023-2024 budget introduced a new framework with a fixed ODA amount (SEK56 billion, or US$5.5 billion, annually) set for three years (2023-2025), which represents 0.88% of projected GNI.
+However, in September 2024, Sweden announced a reduction in its ODA budget as part of the autumn budget proposition to SEK53billion ( US$5.2 billion) between 2026-2028.
 The government also outlined that ODA will be redirected from multilateral organizations to civil society.
 Sweden aims to increase conditionality in its support for multilateral organizations with a clearer focus on results, good and effective governance, sustainability, and zero tolerance for corruption.
 ODA channeled via multilaterals will be more aligned with the government’s strategic priorities, focusing on humanitarian assistance, support for refugees, and children’s rights.

 How does Sweden determine its budget?